atrettel/sheardata/README.md

 are older and presented in tabulated form, which requires digitization for use.
 I identify several of these previous data compilations below.

+Note that some of these data compilations provided data in a digital form distributed with the reports, not as printed tables.

 - Koo, Eugene Chen 1932, "Mechanisms of isothermal and non-isothermal flow of fluids in pipes".
 Massachusetts Institute of Technology Ph.D. thesis.